Llocer/llocer_ev_examples/README.md

 - OcppExample.java: Implementation of an OCPP websocket server using librarian [llocer_ocpp](https://github.com/Llocer/llocer_ocpp).
 - ocpp_test1.py: python script to simulate an OCPP client.
+- OcpiTestLocationReceiver: Implementation of a OCPI node with the modules: Versions, Credentials and Locations (receiver interface).
-- OcpiExample.java: Implementation of an OCPI node using librarian [llocer_ocpi](https://github.com/Llocer/llocer_ocpi).
+- OcpiTestLocationSener: Implementation of a OCPI node with the modules: Versions, Credentials and Locations (sender interface).

 Detailed descriptions are provided below.